-Nursing homes are trusted to protect and provide adequate treatment to the residents under their care.
+Nursing homes can protect and provide adequate treatment to the residents under their care.
 However, many residents suffer from abuse or neglect by nursing home staff members, caregivers and other residents.
 In this situation you may be able to hold the nursing home liable for your loved one’s suffering.

 At Roden Law, we understand the devastation many families experience when they discover their loved one is being abused or neglected in his or her nursing home.
 Our compassionate nursing home abuse lawyers in Savannah will investigate your claim to help you determine if you have a case against a negligent nursing home.

 Contact us as soon as possible to schedule a free, no obligation consultation.
 We will inform you of your loved one’s rights as a nursing home resident and help him or her pursue the justice he or she deserves.

 Nursing home facilities may be held responsible for injuries suffered by residents if the injuries were caused by one of the following reasons: